 - Units of measure are not absolute but are chosen for appropriateness.
 For example, the length of the room could be measured by hand spans but a pace is more appropriate.

-Prior to introducing standard units, students need to realise that non-standard units tend to be personal and are not the most suitable for communication.
+Students need to realise that non-standard units tend to be personal and are not the most suitable for communication.
 For example, my hands are smaller than yours, so telling me to measure a piece of cloth three hands wide may not be useful.

 In this session the class is introduced to a game where they have to guess how many spoons of rice it will take to fill a cup.
 They play a game, first as a class, then in pairs to find out how many spoonfuls of rice will fit in a cup.